rclone/rclone/docs/content/docs.md

 ### --track-renames ###

-By default renames will be performed as a delete and a copy, which is ineffective for remotes that supports server-side move operations.
+By default rclone doesn't not keep track of renamed files, so if you rename a file locally then sync it to a remote, rclone will delete the old file on the remote and upload a new copy.

+If you use this flag, and the remote supports server side copy or server side move, and the source and destination have a compatible hash, then this will track renames during `sync`, `copy`, and `move` operations and perform renaming server-side.

-Setting this option will track renames during `sync` and perform renaming server-side.
-If the destination does not support server-side move, `sync` will fall back to the default behaviour and log an `error` to the console.
+If the destination does not support server-side copy or move, rclone will fall back to the default behaviour and log an error level message to the console.

 ### --delete-(before,during,after) ###